PayString/paystring-documentation/README.md

 # PayString Documentation

-Welcome to the PayString Documentation Repo
+Welcome to the PayString Documentation

 ### Installation